 - Expanding the definition of “manufacturing facility”

-- Eliminating restrictions on “directly related & ancillary facilities"
+- Eliminating restrictions on “directly related and ancillary facilities"

-- Increasing the maximum IDB size limitation to $30 million
+- Increasing the maximum IDB size limitation from $10 million to $30 million, indexed to inflation

-- Increasing the limitation on small issue bond proceeds for first-time farmers
+- Increasing the maximum on small issue bond proceeds for first-time farmers to $1 million

-- Repealing the separate dollar limitation on the use of small issue bond proceeds for depreciable property
+- Repealing the separate dollar limitation on the use of bond proceeds for depreciable property

 - Modifying the definition of “substantial farmland”